2022 SIMRACINGHUB F1 LEAGUE REGULATIONS

 - The private issuance of a report to SRH Management in accordance with Article 11.

 9.3 - Stewards may be drivers in the Championship.
 Any steward that is involved in a driver-reported incident must recuse himself from the tasks listed in Article 9.2.

 9.4 - All official classifications and results of practice, qualifying, and the race, as well as all decisions issued by the Race Director and Stewards, will be posted on the event's official page and forum thread.

-9.5 - Stewards' report will be made public in anonymity.
+9.5 - Stewards' severity rating will be made public in anonymity.

-10.2 - Each incident included in the drivers' report must adhere to the following format:
+10.2 - Protests must adhere to the following format: